OtakuStanYoutube/LinkedList/README.md

 #### Steps to start the server

-1. Add environment variable `MONGO_URI` in backend directory.
+1. Add environment variable `MONGO_URI` in Miko directory.
 2. Run the following command in the project directory itself.

       ```sh
       docker-compose up --build